 - Main article: Green Ajah

-The Green Ajah concerns itself with being prepared for the Last Battle
+The Green Ajah concerns itself with being prepared for the Last Battle.
+It is the second largest Ajah.

 - Main article: Red Ajah